Skip to main content

 Create Structure and Predictable Environments

-Post a simple visual routine where your child can check off each step independently.
+Put a simple visual checklist somewhere your kid can reach and check off each step on their own.

 2